 Feature Comparison

 The feature that separates apps most visibly is automation.
-LogTen Pro’s AI auto-logging detects your flights and fills entries with claimed 99.97% night time accuracy.
+LogTen Pro pairs one-tap entry creation (current time + GPS + default aircraft) with a crew schedule importer covering 100+ schedule formats.
 ForeFlight auto-populates from its own flight plans.
-Wingman imports rosters from over 100 airlines with 97.3% accuracy.
-These features save real time — especially for airline pilots logging 80+ flights a month.
+Wingman imports rosters automatically from many airlines.
+Logger pulls flights from ADS-B and airline imports.
+These features save real time, especially for airline pilots logging 80+ flights a month.

-On the other end, MyFlightbook and SafeLog are primarily manual entry.
-They work fine if you fly a few times a week, but they become tedious at airline pace.
+On the other end, MyFlightbook is primarily manual entry.
+It works fine if you fly a few times a week, but becomes tedious at airline pace.

 Platform support is the other major dividing line.
-If you’re on Android, your options narrow considerably — LogTen Pro and Skyden are Apple-only, and ForeFlight is limited to iOS and web.
-Wingman, MyFlightbook, CrewLounge, SafeLog, Garmin Pilot, and capzlog all support Android.
+If you’re on Android, your options narrow considerably.
+LogTen Pro, Logger, and Skyden are Apple-only, and ForeFlight is limited to iOS and web.
+Wingman, MyFlightbook, CrewLounge, FlyLog, Garmin Pilot, and capzlog all support Android.
+FlyLog goes furthest with native apps for iOS, Android, Mac, Windows, and a full web app.
 If you fly with colleagues who use different platforms, cross-platform apps make sharing data and comparing notes easier.

 Regulatory compliance varies more than most pilots realize.
-Most apps handle FAA and EASA formats well.
+Most apps handle FAA and EASA formats well, see our deep dives on EASA logbook requirements and FAA logbook requirements for what compliant exports actually need to contain.
 But if you fly under TCCA, UK CAA, JCAB, GCAA, or CASA, your options are limited.
 Skyden is currently the only app offering export templates for all seven of those authorities.
-For pilots who hold licenses in multiple jurisdictions — increasingly common in contract and expat flying — this matters more than any other single feature.
+For pilots who hold licenses in multiple jurisdictions (increasingly common in contract and expat flying), this matters more than any other single feature.

 App-by-App Breakdown